ofenerci/HPSC-Fall-2013/lab/lab-01/README.md

   cd HPSC-Fall-2013/lab/lab-01
   ```

 5. We have provided you with a basic `Makefile`.
 Make sure you can compile the code before you move on to the assignment.
-To do this load the intel module, and type `make`:
+To do this load the intel module (via Tim's module), and type `make`:

   ```
-  module load intel/intel-13.0.0
+  module load HPSC_CLASS/setup1
   make
   ```